genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/40_Architect.md

 To start we will construct a queue:

-If you didnt attend the prerequisite workshops -
+If you didn't attend the prerequisite workshops -
 1. Navigate to Admin > Queues, **Create Queue**.
 ![image](/images/queuecreate.PNG)